cmosqueda/quickease-v2-reports/README.md

 - ✅ Users can create, edit, view, and delete notes successfully.
 - ✅ All markdown editor features work as expected.
 - ✅ Notes save and load correctly, with both manual and AI-generated types supported.
-- ✅ Functional buttons and navigation (e.g., back to Library) respond smoothly.
+- ⚠️ Navigation (e.g., back to Library) and functional buttons respond smoothly, except **Study Options**, which are partially functional or under development
 - ✅ Toggling note visibility is working and responsive.
 - ✅ All actions show correct API responses with fast load times.
 - ⚠️ Note sharing feature is not yet implemented.